Hierarchical symmetry selects log-Poisson cascades: classification, uniqueness, and stability: Propagation: the sharp rate

-\begin{remark}[Why the stability proof is elementary] The change of variables $u = e^{kx}$ maps the L\'evy measure to the compact interval $[0,1]$.
-On a compact set: (a)~the Hausdorff moment problem is always determinate (Weierstrass approximation, no Carleman condition needed); (b)~stability follows from a second-moment test and Chebyshev's inequality; (c)~the resulting rate is $O(\sqrt{\varepsilon})$, meaning the log-Poisson class is an open set in the space of cascade multiplier distributions.
-The stability theorem inherits its simplicity from the classification theorem. \end{remark}
+\begin{remark}[The stability theory is elementary and now complete] The change of variables $u = e^{kx}$ maps the L\'evy measure to the compact interval $[0,1]$, where a second-moment test against the candidate atom decides everything: the classification is the $\varepsilon = 0$ case of the variance identity in Theorem~\ref{thm:stability}, Step~2; the stability constant is read off two residuals and is sharp; and the propagation to the multiplier law is a telescoped multiplicative coupling with no tail estimates (boundedness, Lemma~\ref{lem:determinacy}(i)), sharp in rate by Theorem~\ref{thm:lower}.
+Every quantitative statement in the package---variance constant $(1+\beta)$, Wasserstein constant, propagation rate $\Theta(\sqrt\varepsilon)$---is attained by an explicit family.
+In particular the log-Poisson class is an open set, with exactly computed modulus, in the space of cascade multiplier distributions metrized by A1 residuals. \end{remark}